 When you have a problem with your new rig (and you likely will, even with the most reliable RV brands), you want the issue resolved fast and with the least amount of fuss.

 There are plenty of horror stories of manufacturers jerking owners around when it comes time to get something resolved under warranty.

 And there are stories of how easy it was to get something fixed because the best RV manufacturers wanted to get your rig back on the road.

 The best camper brands will have a process in place to help their customers when an issue arises.

 RV brands to avoid sometimes make you jump through hoops, and they drag their feet, even with clear-cut, valid warranty issues.

 Best RV For The Money

-Do everything in your power to purchase a rig that will spend more time on the road and less time at the dealership waiting to be worked on.
+Do everything in your power to purchase a rig that will spend more time on the road and less time at the dealership.

-What is increasing drastically is the amount of time some people are having to wait to get their RV worked on.
+What is increasing is the amount of time some people have to wait to get their RV worked on.